yusefmosiah/Choir.chat/docs/levels/level2.md

 - **Update `CHMessage` Model**
   - [ ] Add a relationship for prior references (`priors`).
+  - [ ] Add inverse relationship for messages that cite message as prior

 - **Modify AI Processing to Store Priors**
   - [ ] Save priors returned from the Experience phase.